 Additional Supervision Training Topics

 Allow your supervisors to practice essential skills such as goal setting, delegating, and counseling with supervisory training from ej4.
-We cover many topics in supervision including:
+We cover many supervisor training topics including:

 - Managing for Engagement